moq-wg/moq-transport/draft-lcurley-warp.md

 Relays MUST NOT differentiate between streams containing `SEGMENT` and `APP` frames.
 The same forwarding and caching behavior applies to both as specified in the`HEADERS` frame.

+## TRACK
+The `TRACK` message contains information about a specific track.
+The sender advertises tracks that are available.
+The receiver chooses which tracks to `PLAY` ({{play}}) based on this information.

+Tracks MAY be updated by sending a new `TRACK` message with an existing `track_id`.
+The most recently received `TRACK` message takes presendence, so they SHOULD be sent over the same control to preserve ordering.

+General properties:

+* `track_id`.
+A unique identifier for the track.

+* `group_id`.
+An optional identifier indicating that this track is part of a group.
+Tracks within the same group contain the same content but alternate encodings.
+For example: different resolutions, bitrates, languages, or codecs.

+* `active`.
+An boolean indicating that the track can be served.
+An inactive track SHOULD NOT be requested via `PLAY`.
+A track MAY be inactive because is has not started or it has ended.

+* `mime_type`.
+A MIME type indicating the media type, container, and codec. {MIME-CODEC}
+For example: `video/mp4; codecs=avc1.64001e` or `audio/mp4; codecs=mp4a.40.2`

+* `language`.
+An optional language tag. {LANGUAGE-TAG}
+For example: `en-US`
+Defaults to: `und` (unknown).

+* `max_bitrate`.
+An optional peak bitrate in bits per second.

+Video properties:

+* `width`.
+An optional integer width in pixels.

+* `height`
+An optional integer height in pixels.

+* `frame_rate`
+An optional decimal frame rate.

+Note that none of information is required to decode the media bitstream; that information is contained in init segments.
+A decoder MAY choose to display media before receiving the cooresponding `TRACK` message.

+## PLAY
+The `PLAY` message is sent by the receiver to indicate which tracks it wishes to receive.
+This is a hint; the sender SHOULD try to respect the request but it MAY transmit any tracks that it wants.

+* `track_ids`.
+An optional list of track identifiers.

+* `group_ids`.
+An optional list of group identifiers.
+The sender SHOULD transmit at least one track within each group and it SHOULD be the track with the highest sustainable `max_bitrate`, which can change.

+* `timestamp`.
+An optional timestamp indicating when this should take effect.
+A negative value is relative to the maximum timestamp known by the sender.
+The sender SHOULD transmit any segments newer than the timestamp, and MAY transmit any segments older than the timestamp.
+If the provided timestamp is in the future, the sender SHOULD follow prior `PLAY` messages until then.

+The receiver MAY perform receiver-side ABR by requesting one `track_id` in each group according to network conditions.
+However, the sender has direct access to the congestion controller, so the receiver SHOULD request `group_ids` to perform sender-side ABR instead.

+The sender MAY transmit default track(s) prior to the first `PLAY` message to avoid a round-trip on connect.

 ## GOAWAY